qbleuse/RubiksCube/README.md

         completed = true;
     }

 ```

 Fairly simple, once again.
-It just checks if the distance between the forward vectors of each cubes is greater than an epsilon, if it is, then at least one cube is not in the good rotation which means it is not solved.
+It just checks between the angle of rotations of each cubes is greater than an epsilon, if it is, then at least one cube is not in the good rotation which means it is not solved.
-We could have checked between the angle of rotations, but the check is simpler with vectors.
 Here is an example of what we can see in game:

 !["Cube Solved"](ScreenShots/Completed.gif)